Kexin-Wei/GRE_verbal_interactive_py/README.md

 4. Type "stop!" at any place to exit and the record will be noted.

 5. After every 5 words will be stopped and maybe review for better equality, also file autosaved.
+   - in the review, when word is showed, remind the meaning of it and type any key to continue reviewing

 ## Special alphabet
   - é : use e/